 What Is Customer Experience in Ecommerce?

-The post-purchase phase is where ecommerce CX diverges most from physical retail.
+The post-purchase phase is where ecommerce CX differs most from physical retail.
 In a store, returns happen face-to-face.
 Online, they happen through forms, emails, and portals.
 The quality of that digital experience directly impacts whether the customer comes back.

 Best Customer Experience Platforms Compared